GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

     width: 550 px
     name: en_3.40_m3_ex_8_pub_health_1_join_attr_by_field_value
     ---
-    Setting the parameters for the "Join Attributes by field value"-tool.
     :::

     :::{note}
     After running the algorithm, the window will switch to the log file.
 Here you can see if the algorithm encountered any problem.
 In our case, we can see that 149 features were successfully joined while 183 features were unable to be joined.
 This happens when the identifying value (Table field) is not present in the respective column in layer 2.
 This can be either because there is not data available, or because there are inconsistencies in the identifying value (e.g., typos, different spelling).
     :::